Opal Williams

 So the happiest times I had of my childhood was when I was on the road with him.

-When Opal was 18, she married a man named Don, and the couple eventually had two sons together, Stephen and Takota, though the family struggled financially.
+When Opal was 18, she married a man named Don, and the couple eventually had two sons together, Stephen and Takota. though the family struggled financially.

 Her kids always came first.

-If they didn't have enough food or funds to go around, she would do without to where her kids could eat and have clothes.
+funds to go around, she would do without to where her kids could eat and have clothes.
+But after two years, the marriage failed and Opal and Don divorced.

-When Opal met 42-year-old Stephen Williams in the Cedar Rapids karaoke bar in 2006, she was in the middle of a custody battle and in need of some fun.
+When Opal met 42-year-old Stephen Williams in the Cedar Rapids karaoke bar in 2006, She was in the middle of a custody battle and in need of some fun.
+Stephen was more than happy to oblige.

-It started going out every night with the same people, singing karaoke and stuff like that.
+It started going out every night with the same people, seeing karaoke and stuff like that.
+And then he ended up kissing me for the first time.

 And I'm like,